omilab/historical_press/OCR_Pipeline/readme.md

 For the demo, we will use the directory "resources_for_tests" which included in the repo.
 You will see that the directory structure is like the description above.

 Execute the script "legacy_to_tkbs_format_converter.py" via command line (or any other way you choose).
 Now, you'll be asked to insert the path of the  directory that you want to convert.
-You can choose parnet folder and all the sub-folders will be converted.
+You can choose a parent folder, and all the sub-folders will be converted.
 ![insert path please](https://github.com/yanirmr/historical_press/blob/master/OCR_Pipeline/images_for_tutorial/tutorial1.JPG)

 In our case we will take "resources_for_tests":